wabbajack-tools/mod-lists/noise/readme.md

 - Total for helping me pick out landscape textures, and assisting me with xEdit
 - JustThatKing for assisting with conflicts
-- Lively for assistance, convincing me to do this, and also convincing me to join the Tester team
+- Lively for assistance, convincing me to do this, convincing me to join the Tester team, and contributing to NOISE
 - DinDisco for assisting in conflict resolution
-- Nathan for solving texture seam issues
+- Nathan for solving texture seam issues, and contributing to NOISE
 - Halgari for being patient with me and assisting in modlist creation
 - Skyrim prep and install instructions guidelines from Mdc211's guide
 - All of the above for testing, providing feedback, and assisting with this guide.